Christmas Challenge: Post 4

 I started my career as a maritime graduate.
 As such, I spent two year rotating around a Norwegian shipowner and -operator, which was super exciting.
 However, all the new information and people were also exhausting.
 Although I felt I was getting a lot of great experience, I also constantly felt like I didn’t know anything.
 As you can imagine, this was quite tough on the ego.

 After a while, I sort of hit a “confidence wall”.
 Not feeling like I contributed to the development of the organization – being a trainee and all – combined with the constant role as “fly on the wall”, was surprisingly hard.
-I guess learning was not enough for me, when I did not feel like I got a chance to apply the knowledge to develop myself.
+I guess learning was not enough for me, when I did not feel like I got a chance to apply the knowledge to develop myself or my workplace.

 Out of despair, I came to the conclusion that I needed a constant in my life.
 A skill or hobby of some sort, where I could experience continuous personal development.
 Preferably, while burning some of the extra calories that came with a fulltime job in shipping…